pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.load_page`              read a page :meth:`Document.make_bookmark`          create a page pointer in reflowable documents :meth:`Document.xref_xml_metadata`      PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.new_page`               PDF only: insert a new empty page :meth:`Document.next_location`          return (chapter, pno) of following page
+:meth:`Document.load_page`              read a page :meth:`Document.make_bookmark`          create a page pointer in reflowable documents :meth:`Document.xref_xml_metadata`      PDF only: :data:`xref` of XML metadata :meth:`Document.move_page`              PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.new_page`               PDF only: insert a new empty page :meth:`Document.next_location`          return (chapter, pno) of following page